fhildeb/lukso-node-guide/docs/guides/validator-setup/wagyu-key-generation.md

 ## 5. Generate Additional Keys

-If you need to add more keys to your validator setup, follow these steps:
+If you need to add more stake, follow these steps to generate additional validator keys using the Wagyu application:

 **1. Initiate the Import Process**: Click _USE EXISTING SECRET RECOVERY PHRASE_ and select the appropriate network.